 Thai Food Resto

-Tucked into a quiet soi off Singharat Road in the Si Phum district, this Thai restaurant sits within easy walking distance of Chiang Mai's Old City, making it a convenient stop for travellers exploring the historic centre.
+Tucked into a quiet soi off Singharat Road in the Si Phum district, this Thai restaurant sits within easy walking distance of Chiang Mai's Old City, making it a natural stop for travellers exploring the historic centre.
 It draws a loyal following of both locals and visitors, with standout dishes including khao soi, massaman curry, and morning glory — the latter arriving in notably generous portions with garlic and chilli.
 The atmosphere is relaxed and unpretentious, suited to a casual meal rather than a formal dining occasion.
-The menu leans into traditional Thai cooking, and reviewers frequently praise the depth of flavour and balance across dishes.
-Portions are described as large and well-priced.
-Some visitors have noted inconsistency between dishes, so sticking to Thai classics appears to be the stronger choice.
-The kitchen accommodates vegetarian options, which have received particular praise.
-Good to know: The restaurant opens at 11:00 AM every day of the week and closes at 9:00 PM, with no days off — a reliable option regardless of your travel schedule.
-Service can be disorganised during busy periods, with some diners reporting delays and mix-ups with orders.
+The menu centres on traditional Thai cooking, and reviewers frequently praise the depth of flavour and balance across dishes.
+Portions are consistently described as large and well-priced.
+Some visitors have noted inconsistency between dishes — the khao soi earns particular praise, while less traditional options have drawn mixed feedback — so sticking to Thai classics appears to be the stronger choice.
+The kitchen also accommodates vegetarian preferences, which have received positive mentions.
+Good to know: The restaurant opens daily at 11:00 AM and closes at 9:00 PM, seven days a week — a reliable option regardless of your travel schedule.
+Service can become disorganised during busy periods, with some diners reporting delays and occasional mix-ups with orders.
 Arriving before noon for lunch or before 6:00 PM for dinner is a practical way to avoid the busiest sittings.
 No website is listed, so walk-in appears to be the only option.
 Carrying cash is advisable, as card acceptance has not been confirmed.

 Experience hints